 With its charming Old Town, bohemian vibe and laid-back nature, Vilnius is one of our all-time favorite destinations.
-Jacky and I visited Vilnius for a second time recently and had a grand time again in part due to the absolutely gorgeous autumn weather.
-We are offering our recommendations for the best things to do in Vilnius.
+Jacky and I have been to Vilnius twice and absolutely adore its extraordinary wealth of historic buildings punctuated by atmospheric alleyways, crooked walls, and soaring steeples.
+We also can’t get enough of its expanding and energetic nightlife and cultural scene.
+Here’s our lowdown on some of the best things to do in Vilnius.
 Whether you have one day in Vilnius or are on a weekend break in Vilnius, let us help you make the most of it!

 Table of Contents